Welcome back to Year 5!

 After a sensational start, we hope that you are well rested and raring to learn!
 We will continue using this website to keep you up to date with everything that is going on in Year 5, including important dates and remote learning.
 Please check back regularly as we will be updating more frequently from now on!
 We look forward to the exciting opportunities this new term will bring!

 Our stunning start this term was full of curiosity, passion, and experimentation.
 The engineers, inquirers and astronauts, participated in a carousel of activities.
 We learnt about the importance of the V2 rocket and how rockets are designed for optimum flight.
 We inquired into unusual imagery and questioned each other to express our curiosity.
 Finally, the young astronauts in training were put through their paces in a NASA style boot camp.
 The children were convinced that our topic was all about Space exploration but were astonished to find out that we were in fact learning "The Power of Curiosity!"

-This half term in Science, our scientists will be learning about Earth and Space.
-We will be looking at:
+This half term in Science, our scientists will be learning about Forces.
+We will be looking to:

 At Highlands our aim is to help our children become healthy and happy citizens of the world.
 To support this we would like you to make sure your child has a water bottle to help keep them hydrated at school.
 They will also need to have a healthy breakfast before they come to school.
 We are also working hard to provide our children with the healthiest lunches possible to make sure they are ready to learn in the afternoon.
 On a Monday and a Friday your child is allowed to have one treat in their lunch box.
 All children are able to bring a healthy snack to have at playtime such as a piece of fruit or cereal bar.